 - Bring a large stockpot full of water to a boil.

-- Add the slices to the boiling water.
-Set a timer as soon as you place them in the water.
-Note: How long to boil carrots, you might ask.
-For the diced or sliced carrots, they only need two minutes of blanching.
-Meanwhile, small or baby carrots should be blanched for five minutes.
+How long to boil carrots?
+For the diced or sliced carrots, they only need 2 minutes of blanching.
+Meanwhile, whole small or baby carrots should be blanched for 5 minutes.

-- Once the blanching is done, quickly remove the boiling carrots from the pot using a strainer.
+- Once you have finished blanching, quickly remove the boiled carrots from the pot with a strainer.

 - Submerge them in a mixing bowl filled with ice water so they don’t overcook.
-Let them cool for at least two minutes.
+Let them cool for at least 2 minutes.

-- Remove them from the bowl.
-Drain off excess moisture and dab dry with paper towels.
+- Remove the carrot pieces from the bowl.
+Drain off any excess moisture by dabbing them dry with paper towels.

 Step 3: Freezing Carrots

-After blanching your carrots and once they’re completely dry, it’s time to move onto the freezing process.
+After blanching your carrots and once they’re completely dry, it’s time to freeze them.
 Here’s how you do it:

-- Then, place the tray in the freezer and let the carrots freeze for three hours.
+- Then, place the tray in the freezer and let the carrots freeze for 3 hours.

 - Once frozen, transfer them to freezer-friendly containers such as freezer bags or resealable plastic bags.
-Tightly seal them, then stock them in the freezer.
+Ensure they are sealed tightly, then stock them in the freezer.